This story has been updated. It was originally published on September 20, 2019.

 Widgets are a feature any app developer can take advantage of.
 They’re small, self-contained versions of apps that either display information, like the current weather or your to-do list, or offer shortcuts, like a quick way to get directions home.
 Not all apps offer them, but plenty of the major ones do.

 You can find your Widgets by swiping right on either the first page of your home screen, the lock screen, or the notifications screen.
-To add one, tap Edit and then the plus icon next to the Widget you want to add.
+To add one, tap Edit at the bottom of the screen, touch plus icon in the top left, select the widget you want, and hit Add Widget to put it in place.

 With the right combination of apps, you can turn the Widget screen into a custom productivity and information center—mine shows my calendar, to-do list, weather, loads of photography information, and even the local tide times.